codepujan/codepujan.github.io/_pages/about.md

 * 08/2023: 📚📚 Our paper on examining rhetroical shift in higher education discourse using topic models was accepted to PLoS One.
 * 05/2023: 📚📚 Our paper on soft moderation using Learning To Rank was accepted to IEEE Security and Privacy 2023.
 * 01/2023: 📚📚 Our paper on Gettr social network was accepted to CySoc Workshop at 2022.
-* 05/2021: 🎉🎉 Passed my PhD Qualifiers Exam
+* 05/2021: 🎉🎉 Passed my PhD Qualifiers Exam.
-* 08/2020: 🧑🏻‍🏫🧑🏻‍🏫 Started my PhD at Boston University
+* 08/2020: 🧑🏻‍🏫🧑🏻‍🏫 Started my PhD at Boston University.
-* 05/2020: 🎓🎓 Graduated from the University of Southern Mississippi
+* 05/2020: 🎓🎓 Graduated from the University of Southern Mississippi.
 * 09/2019: 📚📚 Our paper on new wave of Twitter bots was accepted to ASONAM 2019.